 Carnegie didn't make his fortune in Scotland.
-Growing closer and closer to starvation, the Carnegie family moved to Pittsburgh when Andrew was 12.
+The Carnegie family moved to Pittsburgh when Andrew was 12.
 His father didn't do much better finding steady work in America than he had in Scotland, but his mother took in laundry and mended shoes to earn a little money.
 Andrew went to work right away, working first in a textile mill, then delivering telegrams.
-He was smart and a hard worker, and he advanced quickly.
+On Saturdays, he educated himself by taking advantage of a private library that opened its doors to local boys.
+Inside and outside of work, he was smart and industrious, and he advanced quickly.

 In 1892, Carnegie departed for another lengthy trip to Scotland as it was time to negotiate a new contract with the workers at his steel plant in Homestead, Pennsylvania.
 Carnegie turned over negotiations to his second-in-command Henry Clay Frick.
 Frick shared none of his boss's idealism or reforming spirit, and he effectively broke the union.
 The confrontation lasted nearly 150 days, and before it was over, both workers and hired guards counted among the dead.
 Carnegie claimed that if he had stayed in Pennsylvania rather than secluding himself in Scotland, everything would have been fine, which might have been what he truly believed, or might have been a convenient way to exonerate himself.
 Not many people sided with him.
 An editorial in the St. Louis Post-Dispatch read: